Table Mountain, South Africa

 Of the mist, there was only a streak that hung from the top of the plateau, more or less extensive, depending on the intensity of the southwest wind and the density of the orographic clouds already formed.

-The famous tablecloth covers Table Mountain as seen from Cape Town's Waterfront.
+The famous tablecloth (cloud tablecloth) covers Table Mountain, as seen from the Cape Town Waterfront.

 The natives are already used to the appearance of what they nicknamed Table Cloth and its magical movement over the mountain.
 They have appreciated, portrayed and qualified it in ways that have been refined over time.
 Some say that it is God himself who lays out the towel.

-Among the Malay community based in Cape Town, the myth that the effect results from a peculiar smoking competition became popular.
+Among the community of Malays based in Cape Town, the myth became popular that the effect results from a peculiar smoking competition.
 Van Hunks, a retired Dutch pirate, never put down his pipe.
-He was smoking at the foot of Devil's Peak when a stranger approached and challenged him to a pipe duel.
+He was smoking by the foot of Devil's Peak when a stranger approached and challenged him to a pipe duel.

 After a long day of smoke (it is even said that the duel will have lasted several days) a huge cloud of smoke had enveloped them and Table Mountain.
 Van Hunks realized not only that he had won the duel but that his rival was the Devil.
 The two disappeared in a flash of lightning. left behind the tablecloth which is, today, from time to time, visible.